hautonjt/data-pipeline/docs/pipeline.md

 ---

-# Dashboard (2)
+# Searching Data (2)

-It should look like this:
+Discover should look like this:

 ![height:400px center](images/dashboard.png)

+Experiment by selecting fields to filter for on the left, or searching for keywords in the Search bar.

 ---

 # Exercise 4 - Visualization

 Create a visualization to view data.
-To do this, select the menu button, and select Visualize.
+To do this, select the menu button, and navigate to Visualize.

 Create a new "Line" visualization, and choose the "prometheus-metricbeat" index pattern.

-Set the metric as count, and use a date histogram.
+Keep the metric as count, add a date histogram as the X-axis.
+Press save on the top right and give it a title and optionally a description.

-Create some more visualizations by experimenting with other metrics!
+Create some more visualizations by experimenting with other metrics.

+---

+# Exercise 5 - Dashboards

+Create a dashboard to view multiple visualizations.
+Select the menu button, and navigate to Dashboards.

+Select "Create new dashboard", and add the visualizations you created.
+Press save on the top right and give it a title and optionally a description.

+---

+# Thank you!